MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/create-role-center-headline.md

 -   You can dynamically toggle visibility of a specific headline, for example based its relevancy, by setting the Visible property on the field.

--    There are only a few field properties that apply to fields that are used on a **HeadlinePart** type page, including SourceExpr, Visible, ApplicationArea, Drilldown, DrillDownPageID, ToolTip, and ToolTipMl.
+-    There are only a few field properties that apply to fields that are used on a **HeadlinePart** type page, including Expression, Visible, ApplicationArea, Drilldown, DrillDownPageID, ToolTip, and ToolTipMl.
 All other properties are ignored.

 ### In the client